Practice Policies & Notices

 Arrival Time

-New Patients: Please arrive 15 minutes before your scheduled appointment.
+New patients should arrive 15 minutes before the scheduled appointment.

-Established Patients: Please arrive 5 minutes before your scheduled appointment.
+Established patients should arrive 5 minutes before the scheduled appointment.

-Patients arriving more than 10 minutes late for psychiatric appointments, including medication management and psychiatric evaluations, may need to be rescheduled at the provider’s discretion.
+Patients arriving more than 10 minutes late for psychiatric appointments, including medication management and psychiatric evaluations, will be considered a no-show and will be subject to this policy.

-Patients arriving more than 15 minutes late for therapy appointments may also need to be rescheduled.
+Patients arriving more than 15 minutes late for therapy appointments will be considered a no-show and will be subject to this policy.

 Appointment Reminders